 A urinary tract infection is one of the most obnoxious health problems that women have to face.
 A frequent urge to pee, only a small amount of urine coming out, and all this with a burning sensation while peeing.
 The pain and inconvenience that come along with this issue are not uncommon.
-This problem is very rare in men and mostly experienced by women.
-In fact, according to the data of the National Institutes of Health, more than 50 percent of women face this issue in their lifetimes.
-While visiting a California medical clinic is a good suggestion, it is good to educate yourself about the problem.
+This problem is very rare in men and is mostly experienced by women.
+In fact, according to data from the National Institutes of Health, more than 50 percent of women face this issue in their lifetimes.
+While visiting a medical clinic is a good suggestion, it is good to educate yourself about the problem.

 As I mentioned above, women have to deal with this problem more often than men.
 And you can blame anatomy for this.
 The tube that urine flows out of is called a urethra.
 Now, women have a shorter urethra than men.
 This is why it becomes so much easier for UTI-causing bacteria to reach the bladder by passing through the urethra.
 Let’s learn more about the infection.

 It is basically defined as an infection that happens in any part of the urinary system.
 These include kidneys, bladder, ureters, and urethra.
 Most often the lower urinary tract (the bladder and the urethra) is involved in infections.
 Infection involving your bladder can be very annoying and painful.
 But the major problems begin if UTI involves your kidneys.
 Doctors typically recommend antibiotics to treat a UTI.

 It is not very often that urinary tract infections show signs and symptoms.
 But when they do, you should look for them.
 These include –